stefanjwojcik/ErcotMagic/README.md

     - [X] Total Generation
     - [X] Be able to fill in long stretches of time with batched calls to the API
 - [X] BigQuery Dynamic Loading
-    - [] Generate tables for each endpoint
+    - [ ] Generate tables for each endpoint
-    - [] Determine the latest date available (if any)
+    - [ ] Determine the latest date available (if any)
-    - [] Load Data with a specific date range
+    - [ ] Load Data with a specific date range
-    - [] Set up Cron Job to update data daily
+    - [ ] Set up Cron Job to update data daily
+- [ ] Interesting Features
+    - [ ] SCEDDY - A tool to determine the optimal energy offer price for a given day
+    - [ ] Stack - Generates an expected price curve for a given day based on historical data and net load for the coming day
+    - [ ] Proxy - Generates spreads of DART for a given day based on historical data  (net load, generation, outages, etc)
+    - [ ] Replay - Training data for a BESS RL model
+    - [ ] Congest - Generates congestion prices for a given day based on historical data
 - [X] SCED Data Loading Functions
     - [X] Update long-term data
     - [X] Get minimum volumetric energy offer price